Table of Contents

 Choosing the Optimal Target (design of oligo)

 - What length oligo should give me the highest antisense activity?
-The longer the oligo the greater the efficacy.
-Therefore we recommend ordering 25-mers, our longest available oligo.
+The longer the oligo the greater the efficacy, though excess length can decrease specificity.
+Therefore we generally recommend ordering 25-mers.
+However, sequence constraints might make a shorter oligo better for your particular target (for instance, to avoid high G content or to avoid stable self-complementarities).

 - What end modifications do you offer?
-We offer the following end modifications: lissamine (sulforhodamine B), a fluorescein (carboxyfluorescein), dabcyl, a primary amine, and biotin (see structures).
+We offer various optional end modifications, among others: lissamine (sulforhodamine B), a fluorescein (carboxyfluorescein), dabcyl, a primary amine, click handles, and biotin (For a more complete list, see this page with links to structures).
+The structure of a Vivo-Morpholino is described on its own page.

 - Can I add my own label or molecule to a Morpholino oligo?
 Yes.
 Our standard Morpholino has a moderately nucleophilic secondary amine (a Morpholine nitrogen, pKa about 6.4) on its 3' terminus.
 This amine can be acylated under suitable conditions.
 Our oligos can be modified with a primary amine on either the 3' or 5' end.
 Either of these primary amines are more reactive than the secondary amine.